Can I use my EBT card at Trader Joe’s?

 - Cooking Oils (olive oil, coconut oil, avocado oil, etc.)

 Your EBT card cannot be used to purchase protein bars, protein powder or prepared food from Trader Joe’s.
-More items that cannot be purchased at Trader Joe’s using your EBT card include vitamins, medicine, household products, cleaning supplies, alcohol, tobacco, prepared food, feminine products and cosmetics.
-Check out our other posts to see if EBT cards are accepted at Walmart, Costco, Sam’s Club, Target, Kroger, 7-11, Whole Foods, Subway and more!
+More items that cannot be purchased at Trader Joe’s using your EBT card include vitamins, medicine, household products, cleaning supplies, alcohol, tobacco, prepared food, feminine products, and cosmetics.
+For a full list of all EBT approved and unapproved items, check out our post here.

-We hope this post was helpful to you.
-If you would like us to find more retailers that accept EBT, please leave your suggestions in the comment section below.
-We love to hear from you!
+We hope this post was helpful to you!
+If you have any other EBT retailer questions you would like us to answer, please let us know in the comments section below, We love to hear from you!